 Leigh holds a master’s degree in computational physics and an undergraduate degree in physics and mathematics.
 During his master’s project, he specifically studied and researched NISQ and quantum-inspired classical algorithms.
 Many of these algorithms were then simulated using HPC code on the Pawsey supercomputer.
 He has research interests in many scientific fields, including mathematical inversion techniques, machine learning, health, climate science, and remote sensing.

-Upon finishing his studies, he worked at Exploration Geophysics in Perth.
+Upon finishing his studies, he worked at ExploreGeo, an exploration geophysics company in Perth.
 A significant amount of his time was spent processing data and working on induced polarisation inversion techniques.
 Much of his work used his extensive HPC skills, simulating and inverting models on large-scale processing servers.

 Leigh joined the CIC in March 2021 and has since worked mainly in remote sensing.